What Is a Personal VPN — and Why Does It Matter?

 A personal Virtual Private Network (VPN) is software that routes your internet traffic through an encrypted tunnel to a server operated by a VPN provider.
 From that point, your traffic reaches the public internet under the provider's IP address rather than your own.

 What looks like a simple tool is, in practice, one of the most effective defenses individuals have against ISP surveillance, public network interception, and IP-based tracking.
-The pressure to use one has intensified since 2017, when U.S. Congress repealed FCC broadband privacy rules, giving Internet Service Providers (ISPs) explicit permission to collect and sell subscriber browsing data without opt-in consent.
+The pressure to use a personal VPN for privacy and security has intensified since 2017, when U.S. Congress repealed FCC broadband privacy rules, giving Internet Service Providers (ISPs) explicit permission to collect and sell subscriber browsing data without opt-in consent.

 A 2021 Federal Trade Commission report found that major ISPs collected extensive personal data — including precise location history, browsing records, and app usage — often sharing it with data brokers and advertisers.
 For anyone who values private browsing, a personal VPN for privacy and security is a direct countermeasure to that collection pipeline.